wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    * <a target="_blank" href="https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/">Pulumi</a> enables programmatic access (by a Python program) to Azure.
    <br /><br />

-<a target="_blank" href="https://www.youtube.com/playlist?list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7">YouTube playlist on Azure</a> by Steve Michelotti talking with experts from dev, over 3 years fromm 2020.
+<a target="_blank" href="https://www.youtube.com/playlist?list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7">YouTube playlist on Azure (https://aka.ms/AzureGovVideos)</a> by <a target="_blank" href="https://www.linkedin.com/in/stevemichelotti/">Steve Michelotti</a talking with experts from dev, from 2019+.
 Each is thorough.
 Much of their advice applies to commercial Azure as well.
 I list them after reversing the order of the playlist:

-1. Azure Friday | Azure Government
+1. Azure Friday - Azure Government
 1. Azure Government Security
 1. Real World Solutions on Azure Government with Machine Learning
 1. Mobile Apps Powered by Azure Government